Physical education is an important and compulsory part of the St Bede's curriculum.

 Key Stage 4 (Years 10, 11)

-40% theoretical content including: health fitness and a healthy active lifestyle, training, diet, school influences, social and cultural factors, international factors.
+- 60% written examination; content including: anatomy and physiology, movement analysis, health fitness and a healthy active lifestyle, training, diet, social and cultural factors.